rezakj/iCellR/README.md

 For citation please use this link (our manuscript is in preparation): https://github.com/rezakj/iCellR

-If you are using FlowJo or SeqGeq and like to use graphical user interface (GUI) tools, they have made plugins for iCellR and other single cell tools: https://www.flowjo.com/exchange/#/
+If you are using FlowJo or SeqGeq and like to use graphical user interface (GUI) tools, they have made plugins for iCellR and other single cell tools: https://www.flowjo.com/exchange/#/ and https://www.flowjo.com/exchange/#/plugin/profile?id=34

 ### Single (i) Cell R package (iCellR)